 The proposed bill aims to enhance litter control and environmental cleanup efforts in West Virginia by establishing the "West Virginia Litter Control and Environmental Cleanup Act."
-It outlines the responsibilities of various state agencies, including the West Virginia Department of Environmental Protection and the Department of Transportation, as well as local authorities, in coordinating litter control initiatives.
-The bill mandates that counties employing Litter Control Officers are eligible for funding assistance to bolster enforcement and cleanup activities.
-Additionally, it authorizes the state to issue a Request for Proposal for a nonprofit independent contractor to manage statewide cleanup operations, which includes cleaning illegal dumps, removing litter from roadways, and conducting waterway cleanups.
+It introduces a new article to the Code of West Virginia, detailing the responsibilities of state agencies, local authorities, and the role of nonprofit contractors in managing litter and illegal dumping.
+The West Virginia Department of Environmental Protection and the Department of Transportation are tasked with overseeing litter control initiatives, conducting enforcement, and coordinating cleanup efforts.
+Additionally, counties that employ Litter Control Officers will be eligible for funding assistance to bolster their enforcement and cleanup activities.

 Statutes affected: Introduced Version: 22-37-1, 22-37-2, 22-37-3, 22-37-4, 22-37-5, 22-37-6, 22-37-7